 These ideas are supported by employment trends from the past few decades.
 As routine employment has declined in recent decades, there has been a relative increase in employment and wages around jobs requiring social skills.
 Between 1980 and 2012 in the United States, jobs requiring high levels of social interaction grew by nearly 12% as a share of the labor force.
 In the same period, math-intensive jobs decreased by 3.3% points.
 This is not to say that math and science are becoming obsolete, as jobs requiring both math skill and social skill grew particularly strongly (NBER).
 However, social skills that help one to express ideas and work in teams are becoming ever more valuable.

 According to Deloitte, the relationship between cognitive abilities, social skills, and earnings cannot and should not be overstated.
 For workers looking to the future technical skills should be secondary to developing social skills and being an active learner.
 In the automated future, demand will be for skills that machines cannot easily replicate like creativity, critical thinking, emotional intelligence, collaboration, and communication.

 Programming skills are only relevant to a small part of the workforce, and skills regarding the set-up and operation of machinery or technological systems are declining in importance (Deloitte).
-Technology is rapidly changing, so for the vast majority of workers it is more important to learn how to approach new situations, ask questions, and find answers than understand the latest in tech.
+Technology is rapidly changing, so for the vast majority of workers, it is more important to learn how to approach new situations, ask questions, and find answers than understanding the latest in tech.